MatsMaker/rifling_screenshot/README.md

 # rifling_screenshot

-it is compiled on ubuntu
+Fast creating part of screenshots

-fast creating part of screenshots
+It is compiled on ubuntu